-Snacks: Cereal bars and fruit are included in the price and will be distributed by the support van.
+Snacks: Cereal bars, raisins / nuts and fruit are included in the price and will be distributed by the support van.
 However we suggest you bring your own favourite energy powders/gels/bars with you as these will not be easily available en route.

 Special diets: The hotels are very used to providing meals for vegetarians and coeliacs.
 Please contact us if you have any other special dietary requirements.

-Your group leader will be driving the support vehicle during the trip.
-As it is not expected that the group will stay together, you will be given comprehensive route notes, with directions, altitude profiles and details of the night's hotel.
-Your support vehicle will drive near the rear of the group, offering support and lifts up (or down) the hills as needed, plus allowing you to stock up on water etc..
+We have two holiday leaders who will be driving the support vehicles during the trip.
+As it is not expected that the group will stay together, you will be given comprehensive route notes, with colour maps, directions, altitude profiles and details of the night's hotel.
+We also provide GPS files that can be uploaded to you unit the week before the trip.
+With two vehicles, we can offer a high level of support and encouragement allowing you to stock up on water etc. Naturally we can offer lifts up (or down) the hills as needed.
 The van has a bike rack to take assembled bikes as needed, and the leader will have bike mechanic skills.